 - What do you enjoy?
 You are going to study each subject for 4.5 hours a week for 2 years.
 Picking subjects you are passionate about will help maintain your interest and engagement.

-- Read the subject pages of our prospectus and Website attend the Open Evening, book your course discussion to speak to a subject expert and attend our Year 11 Taster day to sample a lesson.
+- Read the subject pages of our prospectus and website, attend an Open Evening, book your course discussion to speak to a subject expert and attend our Year 11 Taster Day to sample a lesson.

 - New subjects?
-Many students pick subjects which they may not have been able to study at GCSE for example Psychology.
+Many students pick subjects they may not have been able to study at GCSE, such as Psychology.
 Don’t worry!
-Have you studied similar subjects which you have enjoyed and developed transferable skills such as English Language and essay writing.
+Have you studied similar subjects which you have enjoyed, and developed transferable skills such as essay writing?
 All teachers will support students during their transition from GCSE to A-level.

 - Are you planning to study a degree?
-If yes, are there any subjects you must take to meet the entry criteria for that degree.
-For further guidance visit informed choices
+If yes, are there any subjects you must take to meet the entry criteria for that degree?
+For further guidance visit the Informed Choices website.

 - Do you have a career in mind?
 Students often have a good idea of the career they would like but don’t know the route needed to get there.
 Visit the Prospects website to find a range of future careers and the study routes required.